 - a digital music portfolio.

-For information about the requirements for your digital portfolio submission, visit Digital portfolio submission guide for the Bachelor of Music.
+- For information about the requirements for your digital portfolio submission, visit Digital portfolio submission guide for the Bachelor of Music.

-Please note that Bachelor of Music has a fixed closing date which also applies for all program change applications.
+- Please note that Bachelor of Music has a fixed closing date which also applies for all program change applications.
 Refer to Application dates for more information.

 Nursing, Midwifery and Education programs:

 - If you are applying for Nursing or Midwifery programs, please note that once a preliminary assessment is done, you will be required to complete the ANMAC declaration which states how you satisfy the English Language Requirements.